eoinom/AllAboutErik/src/data/pages/musical-journey/discography.md

     released: '1972'
     style: 'Classic Rock, Folk'
     text: >-
-      With the procedes from his world-wide hit, “Spirit  in the Sky,”  Norman Greenbaum bought a farm and moved to Petaluma, California, to raise goats and sell milk and cheese throughout the Bay Area.
+      With the proceeds from his world-wide hit, “Spirit  in the Sky,”  Norman Greenbaum bought a farm and moved to Petaluma, California, to raise goats and sell milk and cheese throughout the Bay Area.
 He then released his fourth Album entitled Petaluma with producer Erik Jacobsen.
 The album, in